OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part5.md

 Then provide power by connecting the 12V power supply to the DC Barrel Jack Adapter.
 Your Omega should now be booting.

+### Congratulations, You Made It!

-**Congratulations, you've made it!** Revel in the fact that you've created a regulator circuit that can power your Omega as well as the 12V pump!
+Revel in the fact that you've created a regulator circuit that can power your Omega as well as the 12V pump!

 <!-- // DONE: photo, finally completed -->
 ![](./img/smart-plant-p5-completed.jpg)

-Show off your amazing smart-plant setup and Dashboards on our [Community Forum](https://community.onion.io/category/1/projects)!
+Show off your amazing smart-plant setup and Dashboards on our [Community Forum](https://community.onion.io/category/1/projects), and let us know how you liked these tutorials!